 In 2018 the project "Burn Time" received funding from the Senate Department for Culture and Europe (Berlin) for its development and the Wiederaufnahme support in 2019.
 In the same Year "Burn Time" was selected one of 17 most relevant works created in Portugal.

 SHORT HOPE is not an institution or yet an official entity.
 SHORT HOPE is primarily a creative hub informed by me and invited collaborators, that looks to re-articulate and re-shape ways of thinking and dynamics of inscription in live works.
-The name SHORT HOPE appears in 2018 and echoes the constant and urgent need on reflecting upon the state of society and its bodies.
+The name SHORT HOPE appears in 2018 and echoes the constant and urgent need on reflecting upon the state of society and its bodies - what is urgent now?

 SHORT HOPE emerges from a personal point of view where the focus is positioned in looking inwards and working upon oneself - rather than searching in the material world for thing’s to make me happier or feel safe - a perhaps naïve way to re-connect to a forgotten nature, and this way to reconnect with one another.
 SHORT HOPE is a remembering note written on the mirror: Hope as a state of mind and an ability to operate for something because it feels honest.